 A civil union is a marriage-like arrangement available in several states that has important distinctions from marriage.
 It was created to allow same-sex couples a way to publicly commit to each other without quite granting them permission to marry.
 Some states, such as Vermont, converted all civil unions to marriages after legalizing same-sex marriage.
-But in general, civil unions (and domestic partnerships, which are essentially the same) are less relevant since the U.S. Supreme Court ruled that same-sex marriage bans were unconstitutional in 2015.

-Hawaii's civil unions are called "Reciprocal Beneficiary Arrangements," but are otherwise very similar to civil union arrangements in other states.
+Hawaii's civil unions are called "Reciprocal Beneficiary Arrangements" but are otherwise very similar to civil union arrangements in other states.

 The main differences between marriages and civil unions concern how those unions are treated by other states and the federal government.
 Marriage law is decided by the states, but has implications in federal law.
-Spouses can file taxes jointly and have rights to each other's social security and Medicaid benefits.
+Spouses can file taxes jointly and have rights to each other's Social Security and Medicaid benefits.

 Thus, couples in civil unions don’t have Social Security entitlement benefits through their partners, individuals in a civil union with federal employees don’t have access to federal employee benefits, and civil union partners of foreign nationals can’t submit family based immigration petitions.
 If you’re in a same-sex civil union, you can now seek a marriage license in any state and become eligible for benefits.

 Also, since marriage law is decided by the states, each state gets to decide which out-of-state marriages and unions it will recognize.
 However, all states must recognize same-sex marriages.

 Need Help With a Civil Union or Marriage?
 Talk to an Attorney